BasDerilov/CMC/README.md

 ## :dart: About

-This is a OS agnostic tool for quickly spooling up minecraft servers with incorporated plugins and Google Cloud Platform Deployment capabilities
+This is a OS agnostic tool for quickly spooling up minecraft servers with incorporated plugins.
+It should help you easily maintain and keep a large surver up to date

 ## :sparkles: Features